Vinayaka Krishna Gokak

 Vinayaka Krishna Gokak (9 August 1909 – 28 April 1992), abbreviated in Kannada as Vi.
 Kru.
-Gokak, was an Indian historian and writer in the Kannada language and a scholar of English and Kannada literatures.
-He was the fifth writer to be honoured with the Jnanpith Award in 1990 for Kannada language, for his epic Bharatha Sindhu Rashmi.
-Bharatha Sindhu Rashmi deals with the Vedic age and is perhaps the longest epic narrative in any language in the 20th Century.
+Gokak, was an Indian writer in the Kannada language and a scholar of English and Kannada literatures.
+He was the fifth writer to be honoured with the Jnanpith Award in 1990 for Kannada language, for his epic Bharatha Sindhu Rashmi which deals with the Vedic age.
 In 1961, Gokak was awarded the Padma Shri from the Government of India for Dyava Prithvi.

 Academic life

 Gokak was born in a Deshastha Brahmin family on 9 August 1909 to Sundarabai and Krishna Rao.
 He was educated in Majid High School, Savanur, and attended the Karnataka College Dharawada where he studied literature.
 He was later awarded first class honours by the University of Oxford.
 On his return from Oxford in 1938, he became the principal of Willingdon College, Sangli.
-He was principal of Rajaram College, Kolhapur, Maharashtra from 1950 to 1952.
+He was principal of Rajaram College, Kolhapur, Maharashtra, from 1950 to 1952.
 Between 1983 and 1987, he served as the president of the Sahitya Akademi.
-He also served as the Director of Indian Institute of Advanced Study, Shimla, and the Central Institute of English, Hyderabad.
-He was an ardent devotee of the spiritual guru Sathya Sai Baba and served as the first Vice-Chancellor of Sri Sathya Sai Institute of Higher Learning, Puttaparthi, between 1981 and 1985, after a stint with the Bangalore University.
+He also served as the director of Indian Institute of Advanced Study, Shimla, and the Central Institute of English, Hyderabad.
+He was an ardent devotee of the spiritual guru Sathya Sai Baba and served as the first vice-chancellor of Sri Sathya Sai Institute of Higher Learning, Puttaparthi, between 1981 and 1985, after a stint with the Bangalore University.
 His novel Samarasave Jeevana is considered one of the typical works of Navodaya literature in Kannada.